OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

           | Make SSH connection to each controller and perform sudo
             reboot.
-          | You must wait till the node is rebooted and Tungsten Fabric
+          | You must wait till the node is rebooted and OpenSDN
             services are up.

           ``sudo contrail-status``

-   18. Check the status of Tungsten Fabric service on all the upgrades nodes.
+   18. Check the status of OpenSDN service on all the upgrades nodes.

        ``sudo contrail-status``